shivshankardayal/full-website/algebra/source/ns.rst

 As you can see all the terms with :math:`c` are called digits.
 The leftmost or leading digit is called *most significant digit* and the rightmost or trailing digit is called *least significant digit*.
-The . is called a point which separates the integral part which is toards its left from the fractional part which is towards its right. :math:`b` is known as radix or base of the number system.
+The . is called a point which separates the integral part which is towards its left from the fractional part which is towards its right. :math:`b` is known as radix or base of the number system.
 Note that all digits will be between 0 to :math:`b-1`.
 So in our decimal system :math:`b` is 10 therefore we have digits from 0 to 9.
 In binary